Total Testosterone

 Quick Take

-Total testosterone reflects the overall amount of testosterone circulating in the blood.
 In males, testosterone plays a central role in reproductive function, body composition, bone density, energy regulation, and metabolic health.

 Why Strive for Optimal Total Testosterone?